liaowow/nodeJS-training/README.md

 # Overview

-Node.js is a JavaScript runtime, or an environment that allows us to execute JavaScript code outside of the browser.
+Built on Chrome's V8 JavaScript engine, Node.js is an asynchronous event-driven JavaScript runtime, or an environment, that allows us to execute JavaScript code outside of the browser.

 A “runtime” converts code written in a high-level, human-readable, programming language and compiles it down to code the computer can execute.

+A Node.js app is run in a single process, without creating a new thread for every request.

 ## The Node REPL